Club: SC Freiburg | Opening: 1954 | Capacity: 24,000 (10,000 standing)

 The stadium changed names to Badenova-Stadion in 2004 as the result of a naming rights deal, and again in 2012 to MAGE SOLAR Stadion after a new deal was struck with sponsor Mage Solar.
 This deal ran out in 2014, after which the rights were purchased by the local tourism board who renamed it Schwarzwald-Stadion.

-Getting to Schwarzwald-Stadion
+How to get to Schwarzwald-Stadion

 Schwarzwald-Stadion lies on the eastern edge of Freiburg, tucked against the hills of the Black Forest.
 The distance from Freiburg’s old town is about 3 kilometres and from the main railway station (Hauptbahnhof) almost 4.5 kilometres.